ministryofjustice/cotton/README.md

 cotton
 ======
-Project independent shared fabric extensions code
+Project independent shared fabric extensions code to bootstrap first VM.

 Assumes that your config directory is next to directory containing fabfile.py: